Kuovinen/Resume/README.md

-# Personal portfolio page.
+# ∙Personal portfolio page∙

+Written in JavaScript using React.

+To run locally :
+∙ npm start (inside the root directory)

-Links to projects, github and wordpress blog.
+Links to projects, github.